 For each priority level, you can set the grace period separately from 0 to 20 minutes.
 The higher the time period, the more time our system has to analyze and correlate new activity with past activity.

-If you've set your incident preference to
+If you've set your issue creation preference to

-By condition and signal, your grace period is always 0 minutes.
+One issue per incident, your grace period is always 0 minutes.

 If there are any notifications to send, they're sent when the grace period time has elapsed.